erinkelsey/redis-basics/README.md

 ## Commands

-Check the commands folder for a list of common commands, data type commands, transactions ...
+Check the commands folder for a list of common commands, data type commands, transactions, and publishers and subscribers.